Health and Social Care Act 2008 (Regulated Activities) Regulations 2015

 The primary focus of the Health and Social Care Act 2008 was to create a new regulator whose purpose was to provide registration and inspection of health and adult social care services together for the first time, with the aim of ensuring safety and quality of care for service users.

-Various statutory instruments (subordinate legislation created by Government departments under powers conferred by primary legislation, which here is the Health and Social Care Act 2008) have come into effect since the 2008 Act was passed, to give greater clarity to the legislation.
-First and foremost amongst these is the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010.
-It concentrates on defining the types of services regulated and the activities for which they must be registered to provide.
-Information is also supplied about the standards which must be maintained in order to legally become a provider of services.
-This statutory instrument built upon the Care Quality Commission (Registration) Regulations 2009, which also sought to determine how providers could register to provide services.
+Various legislations have come into effect since the 2008 Act was passed, to give greater clarity.
+First and foremost amongst these is the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010, concentrating on defining the types of services regulated and the activities for which they must be registered to provide.